Blog Home / Knowledge / The Global Shift Towards Mandatory Climate-Related Reporting

 • Reporting will include governance, risk management, metrics, and targets related to climate risks.

-• These measures aim to enhance investor confidence and drive sustainable economic growth.
+• Strategic Goal: These measures aim to enhance investor confidence by providing consistent, comparable data, thereby facilitating better capital allocation decisions that support sustainable economic growth..

 Australia’s move reflects a broader regional trend, with countries in the Asia-Pacific increasingly adopting climate disclosure frameworks.